-Briefly describe how and when you were rescued from the domain of darkness and transferred into the Kingdom of God.
-Colossians 1:13
+Would you briefly describe how and when you were rescued from the domain of darkness and transferred in the Kingdom of God?
+(Colossians 1:13)

-What do you enjoy about being a grandmother?
+What do you enjoy about being a mother and grandmother?

-What encouragement would you give to a young mom struggling to make it through the day?
+What advice would you give to a young mother struggling to just get through the day?